davidstrauss/scap-client-reporting/README.md

 # SCAP Client Reporting

-An agent for automated, lightweight SCAP client reporting, delivered as a [systemd portable service](https://systemd.io/PORTABLE_SERVICES).
+An agent for automated, lightweight SCAP client reporting.

 ## Client Installation and Enrollment